-Located in a vast converted warehouse in the bohemian suburb of Fitzroy, Gertrude Contemporary was opened in 1985 and is centred around not only the presentation and exhibiting of contemporary art but the creation of it as well.
-Focusing on newly commissioned works and initially involved in Australian contemporary art, in recent years the gallery has included a diverse range of international works which are displayed across its three gallery spaces.
+Gertrude Contemporary opened in 1985 and is centred around not only the presentation and exhibiting of contemporary art, but the creation of it as well.
+Focusing on newly commissioned works and initially involved in the Australian contemporary art scene, the gallery has more recently included a diverse range of international works that are displayed across its three gallery spaces.
 The gallery has an impressive catalogue of renowned artists, and holds regularly changing exhibitions and impressive educational programmes.
 It has also helped shape the careers of many artists – since Gertrude’s founding in 1985, 85 percent of artists who have represented Australia at the Venice Biennale, or have been included in the Biennale‘s international exhibition, are its studio and exhibition alumni.

-The ACCA acts as one of the prime contemporary art spaces in Melbourne, providing inspirational up and coming artists with generous spaces in which to express their inventive and daring concepts.
-Works from the range of artists vary from installations of sound and sculpture to Jaqueline Donachie’s ‘Melbourne Slow Down’ project, in which cyclists strapped bottles full of chalk to their bicycles and rode towards the ACCA from the outskirts of the city of Melbourne.
-Fun, yet thought provoking ideas such as this are evidence of the ACCA as an institution that offers the public a very fresh look on recent contemporary artistic practices in an exciting way.
-Whether you have an interest in contemporary art or simply want to appreciate Wood Marsh’s architecture, a visit to the ACCA is a must with always something new to see in their ever changing collection.
+The ACCA acts as one of the prime contemporary art spaces in Melbourne, providing inspirational up-and-coming artists with generous spaces in which to express their inventive and daring concepts.
+Works from the range of artists vary, from installations of sound and sculpture to performances like Jaqueline Donachie’s ‘Melbourne Slow Down’ project, in which cyclists strapped bottles full of chalk to their bicycles and rode towards the ACCA from the outskirts of the city of Melbourne.
+Fun, yet thought-provoking ideas such as this are evidence of how ACCA offers the public a fresh look on contemporary artistic practices – in an exciting way.
+ACCA is also well worth a visit to admire the striking architecture of the building, designed by Wood Marsh.